TamasArokszallasi/Technical_Analysis_Tool_For_Candlestick_patterns/README.md

 # HUFEUR_TA

-The aim of this project is to create a code which can do Trend Analysis on various FX Rate pairs by focusing on the weekly japanese candlestick patterns.
+The aim of this project is to create a code which can do Trend Analysis on various FX Rate pairs by focusing on the weekly japanese candlestick patterns and in general, the price movements of a pair.
-The sole purpose of this is to provide a differentiation for my VAR analysis on the same varaible which is the HUF/EUR.
+The sole purpose of this is to provide a differentiation for my VAR analysis on the same dependent variable which is the HUF/EUR.

 In theory the plan for this project is the following: